insqu/sc/README.md

 The compile command will try to compile all contracts in the contracts and examples directory automatically\
 We should now see that the `artifacts` directory has been populated

+We will come back to `bbox.sol` later on, in Task 3

 ## Interacting with our contract
 Smart contracts exist on the blockchain, but as of yet, we do not have a blockchain to deploy our contract to\
-Therfore, for this next part we are going to _spin-up_ a local (_local to your own machine_) blockchain to deploy our contracts on\
+Therefore, for this next part we are going to _spin-up_ a local (_local to your own machine_) blockchain to deploy our contracts on\
 Fortunately for us Hardhat provides simple functionality that allows us to do this\

 Open a new terminal window and connect to our AWS instance as before, then navigate to our `sc` directory\